 Coping With Trauma

 Especially in trauma and loss, when you have faced serious injury, death, or the loss of an important relationship, it’s natural to feel like life has changed.
 But we can’t quite put our finger on why.
 It can help to understand that the impacts of trauma and loss and their symptoms occur in a systematic way.

 For example, the brain copes with trauma by getting stuck in patterns of neural firing that help us avoid reliving the trauma.
 So, we avoid the places where the trauma happened.
 If it happened at work, we avoid going back to work.
 If it happened at home, we might go and stay in a hotel for a while, or with a friend, or actually consider moving.

 These same coping strategies are seen in relationship trauma.
 Though occasional arguments between intimate partners are to be expected, when “blow-outs” happen too often, there is a threat to the survival of the relationship.
 Whenever survival is threatened, coping strategies kick in.
 One of these is to move as far away from one’s partner as one can get.
 This can involve sleeping alone for a while, moving out, or taking a well-deserved break.

-At the same time as we try to avoid or escape images and thoughts of the trauma, another way the brain copes is to repeat the images in the environment at the time of the trauma.
+At the same time as we try to avoid or escape images and thoughts of the trauma, another way the brain copes is to repeat the images perceived at the time of the trauma.
 The brain is paradoxically making efforts to escape the images at the same time as it keeps repeating them!
 This tends to increase the fear that the trauma is going to happen again, because it is happening in one’s mind, over and over and over.
 It’s in one’s dreams and nightmares.
 It’s in one’s daily thoughts to the point where it gets difficult to concentrate.
 Memory can seem to worsen.
 Because the brain is focusing on processing the trauma, it’s ignoring other things.

-Though this isn’t usually done deliberately, after a severe trauma or loss, some people cope by seeking out arguments or putting themselves in situations more likely to lead to another trauma, such as drinking and driving or other means of harming themselves.
+Though this isn’t usually done deliberately, after a severe trauma or loss, some people cope by seeking out arguments or putting themselves in situations more likely to lead to another trauma, such as drinking and driving or other dangerous situations.
 Therapy can offer different coping strategies which can help you calm the brain’s responses to trauma.